zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

 In this lab you will load the Grand Prix data into the Autonomous Data Warehouse.
 After this lab we will be ready to start analyzing the data.

 We will:
-1. Login in the Database Tools section as the ADMIN user.
+1. Login in the Database Actions section as the ADMIN user.
 We will run a script here that a) creates the F1 user and b) creates a set of **empty** tables in the F1 schema.
-2. Log out and then login again in the Database Tools, now as the new F1 user.
+2. Log out and then login again in the Database Actions, now as the new F1 user.
 3. Load the data into the tables as the F1 user.

 Estimated Lab Time: 10 minutes